 Others pitched in ideas of their own, concerning impending childbirth in women and the fear of growing older.

 Despite his seemingly random interpretation, Freud was the one who first made public an assumption that predated him and his ideas.
-According to this assumption, teeth dreams may be the results of dental stimulation/irritation.
+According to this assumption, teeth dreams may be the result of dental stimulation/irritation.
 This proposition seems to be the most promising explanation of TDs (teeth dreams) to this day.

 Teeth Dreams and Dental Stimuli